-Just 10 minutes from downtown, Louisville International Airport is a low-fare airport that draws travelers Kentucky and Southern Indiana region.
+Just 10 minutes from downtown, Louisville International Airport is a low-fare airport that draws travelers from across the Kentucky and Southern Indiana region.
 The airport offers nonstop service to 23 destinations and convenient connections to cities worldwide.
 The airport accommodated almost 3.4 million passengers in 2015.

 Louisville International ranks third in North America—and seventh in the world—in the total amount of cargo handled as home of United Parcel Service (UPS) international air-sorting hub.
 The airport handled more than 5 billion pounds of cargo, freight and mail in 2015.